Biography

 Born in Amersfoort in 1979, van Meel first earned a degree in Arts & Culture Studies with a focus on philosophy at the University of Masstricht (NL).
 At that time he also studied double bass at the Conservatorium Maastricht with Jan van de Boomen and Carol Hart (Concertgebouw Orchestra Amsterdam).
 He then fully dedicated himself to music, obtaining a masters degree at the Folkwang University in Essen with John Goldsby (WDR Big Band).
 In 2014, he participated in the prestigious Jazz and Creative Music Workshop at the Banff Center in Canada, where he worked with Steve Coleman, Vijay Iyer, Jeff Tain Waits, Reggie Workman and Marcus Gilmore, among others.

 Van Meel has won several awards: With his quintet he prevailed in the Future Sounds Competition and he received the Jazzpreis Ruhr.
 As co-leader of the band Trigonon he was awarded the Jazzwerkpreis Ruhr, and as bassist of the Mike Roelofs Band he reached the finals of the Dutch Jazz Competition.
-In 2020, van Meel released the CD "On the Edge" with the Caspar van Meel Quintet, and in 2023 his second CD "Satie - A Time Remembered" will be released.
-In recent years he has continued to record with among others the Ellington Trio feat.
+In 2020, van Meel released the CD "On the Edge" with the Caspar van Meel Quintet.His second album "Satie - A Time Remembered" was released on the 8th of December, 2023 on O-Tone Music and received with critical acclaim by a.o. leading European magazines Jazz Thing and Concerto, followed by radio features and interviews on WDR, HR, BR-Klassik and NDR Radio and a radio-concert broadcast by leading German radio station Deutschlandfunk.
+SWR 2 and Jazz-fun.de featured the album as Jazz Album of the Week In recent years he has continued to record with among others the Ellington Trio feat.
 Frederik Köster and TREY feat.
 Stefan Karl Schmidt.
 With the Ellington Trio he was nominated for the German Record Critics Award for their Album 'Thing's Ain't What They Used To Be'.
 Van Meel can also be heard on countless CDs as a sideman.

 He has played with the WDR Big Band, Philip Catherine, Götz Alsman, Gerd Dudek, Martin Sasse, Peter Herborn, Stephan-Karl Schmidt, Christoph König Pablo Held, Jonas Burgwinkel and Denis Gäbel, among others; he has also performed at well-known international festivals, such as the North Sea Jazz Festival, WDR Jazz Night, Internationale Niederrhein Musikfestival and Leverkusener Jazztage.
 He is regularly engaged for theater and studio productions, arranged and composed music for the Tonhalle Düsseldorf as well as the Bochumer Symphoniker and works passionately as a music educator.